 Pandemic Proof Banking – The Challenge Ahead

-Though it less like a trend but more like a necessity nowadays.
+Though it is less like a trend and more like a necessity nowadays.
 The Covid-19 pandemic has cropped up huge problems.
-With that said, another biggest challenge for the fintech industry is to develop robustly, secured, and pandemic-proof banking solutions.
+With that said, another biggest challenge for the fintech industry is to develop robust, secured, and pandemic-proof banking solutions.